PoisotLab/NCBITaxonomy.jl/docs/src/portal.md

 filter(r -> r.portal != r.name, cleanup)
 ```

 Note that these results should *always* be manually curated.
-For example, two
+For example,
-species have been assigned to groups that are *obviously* wrong:
+some species have been match to *Hemiptera*, which sounds suspect:

 ```@example portal
-filter(r -> r.order ∈ ["Gentianales","Hemiptera"], cleanup)
+filter(r -> r.order ∈ ["Hemiptera"], cleanup)
 ```

 ## Fixing the mis-identified species